mlp6/fem/README.md

 There are test scripts / models available for code validation and future development ([test/README.md](test/README.md)).
 Please use existing tests if fixing bug / editing existing features, or create new tests for new features.
+Ipython notebooks documenting testing, performance, etc. are also saved in some of the testing directories.

 Contributors
 ============